Centerpoint-Gaming/timenite/privacy-policy.md

 <strong>Contact Us</strong>

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact me, the owner of this website on hello@priyamraj.com.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact me, at hello@priyamraj.com